 Richard Bubwith’s Report was signed on the same day as that of Robert Calverley and his fine of 60 pounds was minuted two days later suggesting both men had travelled to London together.

 After they were fined the “delinquents” were expected to pay half their fine immediately and were given time to pay the rest.
-If they failed they were threatened with resequestration of their estates.
+If they failed they were threatened with having their estates sequestered again.
 Despite his debts Robert Calverley managed to find the money and just under two years later, on the 28th of March 1648, the House of Commons passed a resolution accepting the “the Sum of 46 pounds, for a Fine, for the Delinquency of Robert Calverley.”

 Several other West Riding men were acknowledged to have also paid their fines that day and Calverley along with two Leeds merchants, Henry Roades and George Banister, Thomas Pullein, a yeoman also from Leeds, and Richard Dolliff of Wakefield were pardoned: “An Ordinance for granting a Pardon for their Delinquencies; and for taking off the Sequestration of their Estates, was this day read, and upon the Question, passed; and ordered to be sent unto the Lords for their Concurrence,” was the formal statement as recorded in the Journals of the House of Commons.